thomasdondorf/puppeteer-cluster/README.md

 * TODO Queuing of functions
 * TODO Improve Google crawl example

-## TODO
-* Allow queuing of functions (and data?) to be executed instead of URLs
-* Check what happens if puppeteer is unable to run (not corretly installed, etc.)

 ## Features
 Use this library, if you need a relibable crawler based on puppeteer.
 This library takes care of:
 * Takes care of crawl errors, browser crashes, etc.